 Who Pays the Gift Tax?

-The person who makes the gift is the one who is responsible for paying any gift tax that may be due and reporting the gift to the IRS on a gift tax return - IRS Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.
-The gift tax return and any gift tax that may be owed are due on or before April 15 of the year following the year in which the taxable gift was made.
+The person who makes the gift is the one who is responsible for paying any gift tax that may be due and reporting the gift to the IRS on a gift tax return - IRS Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, and the applicable state gift tax return (if any).
+The federal gift tax return and any federal gift tax that may be owed are due on or before April 15 of the year following the year in which the taxable gift was made.

-For the recipient of the gift there won't be any immediate income tax consequences since the gift won't be included as part of the recipient's taxable income.
+For the person who receives the gift, there won't be any immediate tax consequences since the gift won't be included as part of the recipient's taxable income.
 However, the recipient may incur capital gains tax when the gifted property is later sold because of the income tax basis that the recipient will receive in the gifted property.

 What is the Recipient's Income Tax Basis in the Gifted Property?

-When property is gifted away, the recipient of the gift will receive the gift donor's current income tax basis in the gifted property.
-This means that for highly appreciated assets, such as stock or real estate that the gift donor bought at a low value, the estate taxes saved by removing the value of the appreciated property from the gift donor's estate must be weighed against the capital gains tax that will be paid when the recipient later sells the highly appreciated property.
+When property is gifted away, the person who receives the gift will receive the gift donor's income tax basis in the gifted property as of the date of the gift.
+This means that for highly appreciated assets, such as stock or real estate that the gift donor bought at a very low value, the estate taxes saved by removing the value of the appreciated property from the gift donor's estate must be weighed against the capital gains tax that will be paid when the recipient later sells the highly appreciated property.